goodhood-eu/styleguide/css/README.md

 *A mostly reasonable approach to CSS and Sass*

 When you don't know if you can use a certain way of styling, see [https://caniuse.com](https://caniuse.com) to check.
-Language reference: [https://sass-lang.com/](https://sass-lang.com/).
+Sass language reference: [https://sass-lang.com/](https://sass-lang.com/).
+What are CSS Modules: [CSS Modules documentation](https://github.com/css-modules/css-modules).

 ## Table of Contents